 Is the CUAET a Temporary Visa for Ukrainians to Canada?

 Yes!
 The CUAET is a temporary visa for any Ukrainians and their family looking to flee Ukraine.
 The CUAET is a 3-year temporary visitor visa but you can apply for a work visa at the same time that will allow any Ukrainians to work in Canada during that time.
-While Ukrainians are in Canada they can benefit from Canadian benefits such as business opportunities and public school for children.
-If a Ukrainian wishes to pursue higher-education they can also apply for a student visa while in Canada.
+While Ukrainians are in Canada they can take advantage of Canadian benefits such as business opportunities and public schools for children.
+If a Ukrainian wishes to pursue higher education they can also apply for a student visa while in Canada.